Nonprofit Appeal Letters: 11 Easy Steps + Template

 It’s easy to see an email or an ad about donating to a charity and think, “I’ll get to that later.”

-Instead, creating a sense of urgency in your messaging means that you portray the need for donation dollars in that instant.
+Instead, creating a sense of urgency in your messaging means portraying the need for donation dollars in that instant.
 How do you make Linda worry about missing out?

-Setting a specific start and end date for your campaign helps to establish that sense of urgency while also allowing you to use countdowns and other time-sensitive messaging on your assets.
+Setting a specific start and end date for your campaign helps establish a sense of urgency and allows you to use countdowns and other time-sensitive messaging on your assets.

-Showcasing immediate, specific needs — for example, a need to purchase 100 meals for hungry families by Christmas — is more compelling than generally stating that families will go hungry during the holidays.
+Showcasing immediate, specific needs — for example, the need to purchase 100 meals for hungry families by Christmas — is more compelling than stating that families will go hungry during the holidays.
 The more specific you can get about the impact of someone’s donation, the better.

 Incorporate language like “now,” “too late,” and “today” to trigger a level of urgency.

-Another way to create urgency and encourage donors to act is by stating that their donations will be matched only for a limited time.
-Showing how double the donation will make a tangible difference — 500 hot meals instead of only 250, for example — further inspires donors to act.
+Another way to create urgency and encourage donors to act is to state that their donations will be matched only for a limited time.
+Showing how double the donation will make a tangible difference—500 hot meals instead of only 250, for example—further inspires donors to act.

 Creating exclusivity — whether that’s limited seats to a charity event or premium giving levels — can create demand, especially for high-level donors.